fylgja/stylelint-config/README.md

   - except: blockless-after-same-name-blockless, first-nested
   - ignore: after-comment, inside-block
   - ignoreAtRules: import, if, else
-- `at-rule-name-case`: lower
-- `at-rule-name-space-after`: always-single-line,
 - `at-rule-no-unknown`: true
   - ignoreAtRules: for, each, if, else, mixin, mixin-*, include
     - _Includes support for PostCSS plugins_
 - `at-rule-no-vendor-prefix`: true
-- `at-rule-semicolon-newline-after`: always
 - `at-rule-semicolon-space-before`: never
+  - _If there was a option for never, it would be never_

 ### Block

-- `block-closing-brace-empty-line-before`: never
 - `block-closing-brace-newline-after`: always-multi-line
   - ignoreAtRules: if, else
 - `block-closing-brace-newline-before`: always-multi-line
-- `block-closing-brace-space-after`: always-single-line
-- `block-closing-brace-space-before`: always-single-line
-- `block-no-empty`: true
-- `block-opening-brace-newline-after`: always-multi-line
-- `block-opening-brace-newline-before`: null
-  - _If there was a option for never, it would be never_
-- `block-opening-brace-space-after`: always-single-line
-- `block-opening-brace-space-before`: always

 ### Color

 - `color-hex-case`: lower
   - _Lowercase letters are easier to distinguish from numbers_
 - `color-hex-length`: short
-- `color-no-hex`: null
-  - _This is set to null._
-    _But only because this is something that should never be blocked_
 - `color-no-invalid-hex`: true

 ### Comment